oauthstuff/app2app-evolution/README.md

 To redirect back from the OpenID Provider app to the calling activity in the Relying Party app we can use the method ``startActivityForResult()``.
-This has two advantages: First the OpenID Provider app can get the applicationID of the calling app with ``callingActivity?.packageName`` and second the IDP  app can redirect to the calling app with the ``setResult()`` method.
+This has two advantages: First the OpenID Provider app can get the package name of the calling app with ``callingActivity?.packageName`` and second the IDP  app can redirect to the calling app with the ``setResult()`` method.

-Nevertheless, should the IDP app check if the redirect_uri from the AS, the applicationID and the certificate fingerprint of the calling app matches.
+Nevertheless, should the IDP app check if the redirect_uri from the AS, the package name, and the certificate fingerprint of the calling app matches.
+This should be done like this:

 ```
 domain := getDomain(redirect_uri)